Why do Companies Discontinue Products? - [Factors Revealed]

 Product and Technology Leadership Positioning

-In conclusion, it's important to note that companies don't take the decision to discontinue a product lightly.
+In conclusion, it's important to note that companies don't decide to discontinue a product lightly.

 They carefully consider various factors, such as sales performance, market dynamics, cost implications, and strategic objectives, before making such decisions.